-Across the river from Luxor on the Nile’s west bank, the Valley of the Kings was used as a pharaoh burial site for over 500 years and is home to at least 63 known tombs (it’s believed more are awaiting discovery), each one containing up to 150 chambers.
-Among them are the tombs of Tutankhamun, Hatshepsut, the second female pharaoh, and both Rameses II and III.
+Across the river from Luxor on the Nile’s West Bank, the Valley of the Kings was used as a pharaoh burial site for over 500 years and is home to at least 63 known tombs (it’s believed more are awaiting discovery), each one containing up to 150 chambers.
+Among them are the tombs of Tutankhamun, Hatshepsut, the second female pharaoh, and both Ramesses II and III.

 The tombs are opened to visitors on a rotational basis to help their preservation, so your guide will advise you on the best options on the day you visit.